-Floor tiles are often the perfect option in rooms like the kitchen or bathroom, where there may be too much moisture for wood or carpet.
-Whether you go for solid stones like granite and marble, handmade terracotta or quarry tiles or cost effective but stylish options like porcelain and ceramic, floor tiles could even be the right choice for living room and bedroom flooring, paired with a thick, soft rug.
+Whether you go for solid stones like granite and marble, handmade terracotta or quarry tiles or cost-effective but stylish options like porcelain and ceramic, floor tiles can even be the right choice for living room and bedroom flooring, especially if you pair them with a thick, soft rug.

 - DIY: How to tile a wall for the best results.